adityamali/online-exam-system/README.md

 ## Available Scripts

+In the Project directory, you can run:

+### `node server/index.js`

+This will start the node server.

-In the project directory, you can run:
+In the frontend directory, you can run:

 ### `npm start`